citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### service/apt: Implement Deliver Args ([#5611](https://github.com/citra-emu/citra/pull/5611)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-This partially fixes an issue where some games would just show black and white screens when launched.
+This partially fixes an issue where some games would show black and white screens when launched.
 By implementing Deliver Args, a way to pass arguments from one 3DS application to the another, as well as `PrepareToDoApplicationJump` and `JumpToApplication` APT services, this allows the game to crash with a fatal error instead of just hanging on a black screen.

 This is a step in the right direction for getting these games, such as Sega 3D Classics Collection, to boot correctly on Citra in the future.